Accessing Fujitsu iRMC using the High Speed transfer protocol (HTI) in ESXi 6.0/6.5/6.7/7.0 (Partner Verified and Support)

 1. To Install:

-1. Copy the offline bundle/component to a system where you have access to the ESXi hypervisor with esxcli.
+1. Copy the offline bundle/component to a system that has access to the ESXi hypervisor with esxcli.
 This may be the ESXi hypervisor itself.

 2. Run the following command: